-Employees could be the first to realise that there may be something seriously wrong within the WGSF.
-However, they may not express their concerns because they feel that speaking up would be disloyal to their colleagues or to the Foundation.
+Employees could be the first to realise that there may be something seriously wrong within WGSF.
+They may not however, express their concerns because they feel that speaking up would be disloyal to their colleagues or to WGSF.
 They may also fear harassment or victimisation.
-In these circumstances the whistle-blower may feel it is easier to ignore the concern rather than report what may just be a suspicion of malpractice.
+In these circumstances the whistleblower may feel it is easier to ignore the concern rather than report what may just be a suspicion of malpractice.

-Whistle-blowers are reassured that raising serious concerns is 'doing the right thing'.
-Where a whistle-blower has concerns, raising the concern is in the best interest of colleagues and of pupils within the school / WGSF.
+Whistleblowers are reassured that raising serious concerns is 'doing the right thing'.
+Where a whistleblower has concerns, raising the concern is in the best interest of colleagues and of pupils within the school / WGSF.
 Raising concerns will often aid the protection of children and also be caring for other colleagues / workers.

-Qualifying disclosures are disclosures of information where the whistle-blower reasonably believes (and it is in the public interest) that one or more of the following matters is either happening, has taken place, or is likely to happen in the future:
+Qualifying disclosures are disclosures of information where the whistleblower reasonably believes (and it is in the public interest) that one or more of the following matters is either happening, has taken place, or is likely to happen in the future:

 - A criminal offence

 - The breach of a legal obligation

 - A miscarriage of justice

 - A danger to the health and safety of any individual

 - Damage to the environment

-- Bribery or corruption - A deliberate attempt to conceal any of the above
+- Bribery or corruption

+- A deliberate attempt to conceal any of the above